Sebring man indicted on several charges he had sex with underage girl

 David Veneri, 27, faces nine counts of unlawful sexual conduct with a minor, a third-degree felony, and two third-degree misdemeanor counts of sexual imposition.

-The indictment in the case said Veneri is accused of sexual contact with a teen who was 14 between Fe.
+The indictment in the case said Veneri is accused of sexual contact with a teen who was 14 between Feb.
 1, 2022 and Oct.
 8.

 Sebring police arrested Veneri in December after they received a complaint that he had sex with a minor.
 He was booked into the Mahoning County jail but managed to post $15,000 bond after his arraignment in Mahoning County Area Court in Sebring.